 - Short-term, larger working-project storage may be available on a case-by-case basis as approved by the Director or The Workshop Staff.

 - Payments for storage space automatically renew each month unless the renter cancels the rental subscription in their account.

 - The renter must not store any combustible, flammable, hazardous, or perishable material or anything that would result in a violation of any law or regulation.
 The Workshop reserves the right to act to remove such items at the members’ expense.

-- The Workshop is not responsible for loss of any items of value, the locker units were never designed for protection or security of such items.
+- The Workshop is not responsible for loss of any items of value, the locker units and other storage spaces are not designed for protection or security of such items.

 - The Workshop is not obligated to commit higher levels of care for locker rentals than any other space.

-- The Workshop also reserves the right to access the locker, studio, shelf space, and/or desk area, if necessary for larger building repair.
+- The Workshop reserves the right to access the locker or shelf space if necessary for building repair.

 - The Workshop does not maintain insurance for the renter.

 - The Renter agrees to indemnify and hold harmless The Workshop, TBK Bank, or any related entities, partners or affiliates.

-- If, upon termination, the renter has not removed all the contents of the locker, studio, shelf space, and/or desk area before the termination date The Workshop may empty the locker and dispose of the contents.
+- If, upon termination, the renter has not removed all the contents of the locker and/or shelf space before the termination date The Workshop may empty the locker and dispose of the contents.